Text

 D

-"SSC guidelines require empiric ABX before sensitivities — his lactate is 4.2 and BP is falling.
+"SSC guidelines require empiric ABX before sensitivities — his lactate is 3.1 and MAP is falling.
 That IS your authority.
-I need piperacillin now, or I escalate to the attending."
+I need piperacillin now — and I'm STAT-paging Dr. Martinez (ED attending) in parallel."

-D-04 + D-07 EXPERT: Guideline-cited pharmacist challenge + attending escalation simultaneously.
+D-04 + D-07 EXPERT: Guideline-cited pharmacist challenge AND parallel ED attending page in the same beat.
 Clinical urgency quantified.
 Both channels used.
-Complete advocacy.
+Complete parallel-notify-and-act.

 📚 Teaching Point